sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/index.md

 The internal **Hardware Sentry Agent** is the engine that performs the actual monitoring of the systems, based on its [configuration file](configuration/configure-agent.md), which specifies:

 * its internal polling cycle
-* the hostnames and credentials of the systems to monitor
+* the hostnames and credentials of the systems to monitor.

 The **Hardware Sentry Agent** is the internal component which is responsible of scraping hosts, collecting metrics and pushing OTLP data to the OTLP receiver of the OpenTelemetry Collector.

 ### Hardware Connector Library

 The library of **250+** *Hardware Connectors* is included in the **Hardware Sentry Agent**.
-It is the same library that powers [Hardware Sentry KM for PATROL](https://www.sentrysoftware.com/products/km-hardware-sentry.html), the original and battle-seasoned module for PATROL, created in 2004 by Sentry Software, used on hundreds of thousands of systems around the world.
+It is the same library that powers [Hardware Sentry KM for PATROL](https://www.sentrysoftware.com/products/km-hardware-sentry.html), the original and battle-seasoned module for PATROL, created in 2004 by Sentry Software and used on hundreds of thousands of systems around the world.

-The list of platforms that can be monitored by **${project.name}** entirely depends on this library.
+The platforms that can be monitored by **${project.name}** entirely depends on this library.
 More details about the *Hardware Connector Library* are available as a [separate documentation](https://www.sentrysoftware.com/docs/hardware-connectors/latest/index.html).

 ### Hardware Sentry CLI (`hws`)